derossiwang/Mask_RCNN/README.md

 5. Restart the computer.
 Test that GPU Toolkit is ready for TensorFlow.

-   1. Issue the command `nvcc -V` to verify CUDA and cuDNN installation, you should see the version of your CUDA tools.
+   1. **[Follow only If you have a GPU card]**Issue the command `nvcc -V` to verify CUDA and cuDNN installation, you should see the version of your CUDA tools.
        ![Instance Segmentation Sample](assets/cuda_test.JPG)

    2. If you encountered any error, please reinstall again.
 Here are some useful Tutorials to help to install the TensorFlow, CUDA and cuDNN.